60.4.26 Replacement

 By virtue of Article 4bis of the Madrid Protocol the priority date <day month year> based on national registration number(s) <123456> applies to the following goods/services <>.

-Article 4bis of the Madrid Protocol applies; this registration may be replaced by <protected international registration number>.
+Article 4bis of the Madrid Protocol applies; this registration may be replaced in its entirety by <protected international registration number>.

 Amended Reasons